zzhang-cn/LLM4LLM/README.md

 * To learn in Spanish: type "Por favor enseña este curso en español"
 * To learn in French: type "Veuillez enseigner ce cours en français"

-The LLM will automatically adapt and provide all explanations, examples, an
+The LLM will automatically adapt and provide all explanations, examples, and interactions in your requested language, making this learning experience accessible across language barriers.